NQCD/NQCDynamics.jl/docs/src/getting_started.md

 nothing # hide
 ```

-Now, we can finally run the trajectory using the `run_trajectory` function.
+Now, we can finally run the trajectory using the `run_dynamics` function.
-This takes three positional arguments: the dynamics variables `z`, the time span
+This takes three positional arguments: the simulation parameters `sim,  the time span
-we want to solve for `tspan`, and the simulation parameters `sim`.
+we want to solve for `tspan`, and the dynamics variables `z`.
 For classical dynamics we also provide a timestep `dt` since we're using the
 `VelocityVerlet` algorithm by default.

 !!! note "Integration algorithms"

     Each method will default to an appropriate integration algorithm though it is possible
-    to specify via a keyword argument to [`run_trajectory`](@ref) if an alternative
+    to specify via a keyword argument to [`run_dynamics`](@ref) if an alternative
     algorithm is preferred.
     Refer to the [dynamics documentation](@ref dynamicssimulations) for more information.